AndraVasilache/jbrowse-plugin-ensembl-vep/README.md

 - [yarn](https://yarnpkg.com/en/docs/install)

 ### Install (Linux)
-  Make sure you have JBrowse2 already running on your local machine
+  Make sure you have JBrowse2 already running on your local machine (as to now, you might need to be on branch 1037_track_context_menu in order for this plugin to work properly)
 - Clone this repo on your local machine using `https://github.com/AndraVasilache/jbrowse-plugin-ensembl-vep`
 - `cd jbrowse-plugin-ensembl-vep`
 - `yarn`